Helpful Tips to Travel Long Distance With A Cat

 When Travelling in the Car

-If you’re making a road trip in the car:
+If you’re making a road trip read our 7 top tips for making your cats time travelling in the car less stressful.

 ● Keep kitty secure.
 Make sure the carrier/crate is secured by a harness or seat belt in the back of the car.
 This will prevent any sudden movements and keep your kitty safe.
 Never allow your cat to roam free in the car while you are driving - this is dangerous and can distract the driver and cause an accident.